Music News: The Killers Announce Career-Spanning Vinyl Box Set To Be Released Soon

-In music news, The Killers recently announced that they will be releasing a career-spanning seven-album vinyl box set.
-From their 2004 breakout album, Hot Fuss, to their recent 2017 Wonderful Wonderful, the 14-year career of The Killers will be captured in the box set.
-Included in the collection is Live From The Royal Albert Hall, a double-album previously only available on DVD.
+The Killers recently announced that they will be releasing a career-spanning seven-album vinyl box set.
+From their 2004 breakout album, Hot Fuss, to their most recent, Wonderful Wonderful, the 14-year career of The Killers will be captured in the box set.
+Included in the collection is Live From The Royal Albert Hall, a double album previously only available on DVD.

-Though they became mainstream with their 2004 debut album—Hot Fuss lead to The Killers being named The World’s Best Selling New Group at the 2005 World Music Awards, and the album was nominated for several awards (including Best Rock Album at the Grammys)—The Las Vegas based band formed in 2001.
+Though they became popular with their 2004 debut album, Hot Fuss, the Las Vegas based band formed in 2001.
+Hot Fuss‘s release lead to The Killers being named The World’s Best Selling New Group at the 2005 World Music Awards, and the album was nominated for several awards (including Best Rock Album at the Grammys).
 The group has consisted of the same members since 2002: Brandon Flowers (lead vocals, keyboard, bass), Mark Stoermer (bass, rhythm guitar), Dave Keuning (lead guitar), and Ronnie Vannucci Jr. (drums, percussion).

 The Killers will be releasing all seven of their albums in one complete box set for the first time on limited edition clear vinyl!
 This will be available for pre-order in about 5 hours at https://t.co/iMkVs8TkAG. #thekillers pic.twitter.com/LlhahqKaaL